iobis/manual/vocabulary.md

 </div>

-The 3 identifier terms `measurementTypeID`, `measurementValueID` and `measurementUnitID` are used to standardize the measurement types, values and units.
+Thus the 3 identifier terms `measurementTypeID`, `measurementValueID` and `measurementUnitID` are used to standardize the measurement types, values and units.
+The identifiers provide clear and unambiguous definitions, ensuring dataset consistency and simplifying grouping and analysis of measurements by their Unique Resource Identifiers (URIs).

-These three terms should be populated using controlled vocabularies referenced using Unique Resource Identifiers (URIs).
+These three terms should be populated using controlled vocabularies referenced using URIs.
 For OBIS, we recommend using the internationally recognized [NERC Vocabulary Server](http://www.bodc.ac.uk/resources/products/web_services/vocab/), developed by the British Oceanographic Data Centre (BODC).
-This server can be accessed through:
+However, you may use any vocabulary source that has machine-interopable URIs.
+The NERC Vocabulary Server can be accessed through:

 * SeaDataNet facet search <https://vocab.seadatanet.org/p01-facet-search> (recommended for searching the P01 collection, detailed below)
 * NERC Vocabulary Server (NVS) search <https://www.bodc.ac.uk/resources/vocabularies/vocabulary_search/>
 * Semantic Model Vocabulary Builder <https://www.bodc.ac.uk/resources/vocabularies/vocabulary_builder/>

-Controlled vocabularies are incredibly important to ensure data are interoperable - readable by both humans and machines and that the information is presented in an unambiguous manner.
-Vocabulary collections like NERC NVS2 compile vocabularies from different institutions and authorities (e.g., ISO, ICES, EUNIS), allowing you to map your data to them.
+Controlled vocabularies are incredibly important to ensure data are interoperable - readable by both humans and machines - and that the information is presented in an unambiguous manner.
+Vocabulary collections like NVS compile vocabularies from different institutions and authorities (e.g., ISO, ICES, EUNIS), allowing you to map your data to them.
 In this way, you could search for a single `measurementTypeID` and obtain all related records, regardless of differences in wording or language used in the data.

 Each vocabulary “term” in NVS is a concept that describes a specific idea or meaning.
 For consistency, we refer to individual vocabularies in NVS as **concepts**.
 Concepts within NVS are organized into *collections* that group concepts with commonalities (e.g. all concepts pertaining to units).
 Sometimes collections contain concepts that are deprecated.
 Terms can be deprecated due to duplication of concepts, or when a term becomes obsolete.
 You should not use any deprecated concepts for any measurement ID.
 Deprecated concepts can be identified from lists on NVS because their identifier will have a red warning symbol, and the page for the term itself will indicate the concept is deprecated in red lettering.
 Unfortunately, there is currently no notification system in place to automatically warn you if a previously used concept has become deprecated.
 We recommend occasionally confirming that the concepts you or your institution use are still available for use.